 Tessa Gengnagel studied History and Latin Philology of the Middle Ages for her B.A. at the University of Freiburg before obtaining an M.A. in European Multimedia Arts & Cultural Heritage Studies at the University of Cologne.
 She is currently pursuing her Ph.D. in the field of Digital Humanities under the supervision of Prof. Manfred Thaller and Prof. Susanne Wittekind.
 The thesis is focused on the digital scholarly edition of non-textual materials, e.g. multi-transmitted picture programmes in medieval manuscripts and multi-versioned modern film works.
 From early on in her studies, she has held several positions as student and research assistant, such as working in the project management of the Marie Curie DiXiT.
 Occasionally, you may find her tweeting as @resonanzfilter and blogging under parergon.hypotheses.org about her academic life and specifically her interest in interdisciplinarity, methodology and epistemology.

 Aylin Malcolm is a Ph.D. candidate in English at the University of Pennsylvania, with research interests in late medieval English and French literature, the history of ecological science, and digital manuscript studies.
 Aylin holds an M.A. in English from Ohio State University and a B.A.&Sc. in Environment from McGill University.
 Their dissertation considers literature and the life sciences in late medieval Western Europe, read alongside historical environmental changes.
-They are also highly motivated by the desire to make medieval scientific manuscripts more accessible in the twenty-first century, leading to an interest in digital editions and related resources.
+They are also interested in digital editions and other methods of making medieval scientific manuscripts more accessible in the twenty-first century.
 Aylin is the editorial assistant of Manuscript Studies, the journal of the Schoenberg Institute for Manuscript Studies, and tweets as @Malentendre and @medvlecocritic.
 For more information about Aylin’s current projects, visit aylinmalcolm.com.